dhyces/CompostBag/README.md

 # Update to 1.20.5
 On updating to 1.20.5, all of the NBT data that compost bags originally had will be stored as a `custom_data` component.
-This data is no longer used by Compost Bag in favor of new data components `compostbag:max_bonemeal_count`, `compostbag:bonemeal_count`, and `compostbag:compost_level`.
+This data is no longer used by Compost Bag in favor of new data components `compostbag:max_bonemeal_count`, `compostbag:bonemeal_count`, `compostbag:max_compost_level`, and `compostbag:compost_level`.
 To fix old bags, the world must be opened with an NBT editor and manually converted to use the new components.
 Unfortunately, there is no way to perform these conversions of data in the mod.
 Another change to note, configs no longer exist in favor of the `compostbag:max_bonemeal_count` component.
 On the GitHub page for the mod, there is a folder `ExtraDatapacks` which contains a default datapack to double the max size.
 Simply copy this datapack and change the max bonemeal count to your desired amount and enable the datapack.
-This also allows creators to add more recipes for custom compost bags of varying capacity, if they so desire.
+This also allows creators to add more recipes for custom compost bags of varying capacity and varying fill levels, if they so desire.

 ---